-Each HAM had a single unifying theme.
-Five of the six HAMs began with a number of simulated performance tasks, multiple-choice and short-constructed response items and concluded with a single integrated task using at least one live software application.
+Each HAM has a single unifying theme.
+Typically the HAMs begin with a number of simulated performance tasks, multiple-choice and short-constructed response items and conclude with a single integrated task using at least one live software application.
 Typically the initial tasks require students to manage files; perform simple software functions (such as inserting pictures into files); search for information; collect and collate information; evaluate and analyse information; and perform some simple reshaping of information (such as drawing a chart to represent numerical data).

-Within each module the questions and tasks followed a narrative sequence in which information was typically collected and developed in preparation for the final information product.
-As a consequence of this, many later items in each module contained information that could be used to answer or complete earlier items.
-For example, in one module students were asked to prepare a pie chart using a spreadsheet.
-Later in the same module students were allowed to use the pie chart as part of a presentation.
-In order not to punish students who had not correctly completed the original pie chart, an ideal pie chart was made available as a resource for students when they were to complete the presentation.
+Within each module the questions and tasks follow a narrative sequence in which information is typically collected and developed in preparation for the final information product.
+As a consequence of this, many later items in each module contain information that could be used to answer or complete earlier items.
+For example, in one module students are asked to prepare a pie chart using a spreadsheet.
+Later in the same module students are allowed to use the pie chart as part of a presentation.
+In order not to penalise students who had not correctly completed the original pie chart, an ideal pie chart is made available as a resource for students when they are required to complete the presentation.
 Clearly students could have seen the ideal pie chart as a model to complete the earlier question and so, in order to prevent students from correcting previous errors on the basis of information later in the test, students had to complete all tasks and questions in each module in a uniform narrative sequence.
 Students were not able to move back to previous tasks once they had completed them.
 Students were able to leave out tasks by simply not providing a response and pressing an "I've finished" button, but they were not at any time able to return to these tasks once they had moved on.